Residence Life has overall responsibility for the management of the university’s student residences.

 The Director for Housing Operations has primary responsibility for all matters concerning the physical environment of the residence halls including maintaining an inventory of all furnishings and equipment, residence hall safety and security, key control and serves as liaison to Facilities Management, the laundry contractor and Auxiliary Services.

 The Associate Director for Administration has responsibility for the room assignment and room change processes, directs the summer housing program, updates housing publications and serves as a liaison to Information Technology and the St. Andrews Joint Degree Programme.

 The Assistant Director for Fraternity & Sorority Housing is a live-in staff member who is responsible for the day to day management and administration of the Fraternity Houses and Sorority Court.
-The responsibilities of Assistant Director for Fraternity & Sorority Housing include counseling, crisis intervention, referrals, programming, community development and adjudication of student conduct cases.
+The responsibilities of Assistant Director for Fraternity and Sorority Housing include counseling, crisis intervention, referrals, programming, community development and adjudication of student conduct cases.
 The Assistant Director also selects, trains, supervises and evaluates the student staff assigned to the residential area, and coordinates maintenance and custodial issues for the buildings.

-The seven Area Directors (ADs) are live-in staff members who are responsible for the day to day management and administration of a specific group of buildings, considered their area.
-The responsibilities of Area Directors include counseling, crisis intervention, referrals, community development and adjudication of student conduct cases.
+The six Area Directors (ADs) are live-in staff members who are responsible for the day to day management and administration of a specific group of buildings, considered their area.
+The responsibilities of Area Directors include counseling, crisis intervention, referrals, programming, community development and adjudication of student conduct cases.
 They also select, train, supervise and evaluate the student staff assigned to their residential area, as well as coordinate maintenance and custodial issues for their buildings.

-The four Administrative Support Staff oversees financial recordkeeping, damage billing, data records, personnel, payroll issues and other central office functions.
+The Administrative Support Staff oversees financial recordkeeping, damage billing, data records, personnel, payroll issues and other central office functions.